johnsaigle/go-fuzz-harness-template/README.md

 # Go Fuzz Harness Template

-A template to help with writing a harness for fuzzing using Go's built-in fuzz testing.
+A template to help with writing a harness for Go's built-in fuzz testing.

 ## Usage